nkalajdzic1/DevicesApi/README.md

 - .NET 6 installed locally
 - MSSQL

+The frontend code is on the follwoing [link](https://github.com/nkalajdzic1/devices-web).
+The repository contains instructions on how to setup the frontend, but before setting up the frontend, backend must be up and running.

 ### Setup

 1. in DevicesApi.Infrastructure run 'dotnet ef database update' to create the 'devices' database in your MSSQL instance.